leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 <kbd><img alt="UpdatedMyInformation" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/SP-1640/supplierportal/src/images/usermanual/supplier-onboarding/UpdatedMyInformation.png"></kbd>
 </kbd>

+Freight Terms, Payment Terms, Cash Discount Terms, Delivery Method, Monitoring Class, Delivery Terms and Packaging Terms are language specific fields.
+Based on the language chosen, these filed values must be seleected.

-You can add up to three references.
+You can add up to three references and they are optional.

 Clicking on Submit button brings a confirm popup when you submit the information.